ExtendRealityLtd/VRTK/README.md

   controller model to the given boolean state.
 If true is passed then the controller model is displayed, if false is passed then the controller model is hidden.
+  * **TriggerHapticPulse(int duration, ushort strength):**
+  initiates the controller to begin vibrating for the given tick duration provided in the first parameter at a vibration intensity given as the strength parameter.
+The max strength that can be provided is 3999, any number higher than that will be capped.

+An example of the `SteamVR_ControllerActions` script can be viewed in the scene `Examples/016_Controller_HapticRumble` which demonstrates the ability to hide a controller model and make the controller vibrate for a given length of time at a given intensity.

 #### Controller Events (SteamVR_ControllerEvents)